Cordelia Strube

 Cordelia Strube (born 1960), is a Canadian playwright and novelist.

 Raised in Montreal, Quebec, Strube began her career as an actor.
-After winning a CBC Literary Award for her first radio play, Mortal, she wrote nine more radio plays for CBC Radio before publishing her debut novel, Alex & Zee, in 1994.
-The novel was a shortlisted nominee for the Books in Canada First Novel Award.
-Her third novel, Teaching Pigs to Sing, was a nominee for the English-language fiction award in the 1996 Governor General's Awards.
+After winning a CBC Literary Prize for her first radio play, Mortal, she wrote nine more radio plays for CBC Radio before publishing her debut novel, Alex & Zee, in 1994.
+The novel was a nominee for the Books in Canada First Novel Award.

-Her novel Lemon was named to the longlist for the 2010 Scotiabank Giller Prize and shortlisted for the 2010 Trillium Book Award.
-In 2016, she won the City of Toronto Book Award for On the Shores of Darkness, There Is Light.
+Her third novel, Teaching Pigs to Sing, was a nominee for the English-language fiction category of the 1996 Governor General's Awards.
+Her novel Lemon was longlisted for the 2010 Scotiabank Giller Prize and shortlisted for the 2010 Trillium Book Award.
+In 2016, she won the Toronto Book Award for On the Shores of Darkness, There Is Light.

+At Sea in a Sieve was longlisted for the 2026 Giller Prize.